-A subscription eCommerce business is one that delivers products on a regular (often monthly) basis.
+The subscription box business model is one in which products are delivered on a regular (often monthly) basis.
 The eCommerce subscription model has benefits for both the consumer and the company.
 Consumers don’t have to scramble to shop for or place orders for products.
 Instead, subscription boxes arrive on a regular basis.
 Your business gets a steady and predictable revenue stream.
 That can allow you to manage production more efficiently and reduce your operating costs.

 McKinsey reports that 15% of consumers have signed up for subscription boxes in the last 12 months.
 The McKinsey data showed that subscription eCommerce sales have doubled every year since 2013.
 Big companies like Albertsons (Plated) and Amazon (Amazon Subscribe & Save) have entered the subscription eCommerce business.
 However, there is still plenty of room for startups to thrive.

 If you’re ready to start your own eCommerce business, subscription eCommerce is a great choice.
-Here’s a step-by-step guide to getting started with your own subscription eCommerce business.
+Here’s a step-by-step guide to getting started with your own subscription box business.

 With innovations in packaging and shipping, you can ship almost anything to customers.
 Meal kit companies like Blue Apron, Sun Basket, and Plated deliver fresh veggies to your door while keeping them cool.
 Quip sends you a replacement electric toothbrush every three months.
 Dollar Shave Club delivers custom boxes of men’s toiletries.
 It seems like there is almost no product category that can’t be turned into a subscription eCommerce business.